eightmouse/Innkeper/README.md

 *A: Yes.
 When used correctly it's an amazing tool that provides help.
 I see it no differently than using StackOverflow or Google, with the difference that at least I'm not get bullied for asking/expressing myself poorly.
 If this bothers you I apologize, this app might not be for you.*

 ***Q: I'm on Linux/MacOS can I still use this app?*** <br />
-*A: Like Ronnie Coleman once said, 'YEAH BUDDY!'.
-However, because of MacOS nature you have to compile it yourself!*
+*A: Like Ronnie Coleman once said, 'YEAH BUDDY!'.*

 ## Known bugs
 - Demon Hunter (Devourer) nodes/skills not displaying correctly.

 ## Notes
 - Download is not available yet, I'm still building the app and I want it to have enough features and stability before releasing it to the pubblic.